tkarakai-gto/notes/docker_notes.md

 * SSH keys
 * Any data

-* The Swarm Raft database is encrypted on disj by default (as of Docker v1.13.0)
+The Swarm Raft database is encrypted on disk by default (as of Docker v1.13.0).

-* Only stored on disk on Manager nodes
+Only stored on disk on Manager nodes.

-* Default is Managers and Workers usi the "control plane" to communicate with TLS and Mutual Authentication
+Default is Managers and Workers usi the "control plane" to communicate with TLS and Mutual Authentication.

-* Secrets are fist stored in Swarm, then assigned to Services that need them
+Secrets are fist stored in Swarm, then assigned to Services that need them.

-* Only containers that were assigned can see the Secrets
+Only containers that were assigned can see the Secrets.

 Secrets look like files, but they mounted from an in-memory RAM FS at these locations:
 * `/run/secrets/<secret_name>` or